Click on photo to enlarge

 Where: All waters of the state.
 Crayfish are found in lakes, streams and rivers.

 Gear: One star trap, one ring net or one pot is considered one unit of gear.
 Up to five units of gear/person may be used to collect crayfish.
-General crab and shrimp gear rules (Sport Fishing Regulations – page 139) apply.
+General crab and shrimp gear rules (see the current Sport Fishing Regulation Pamphlet) apply.
 Unlike crab and shrimp, crayfish pots have no mesh size or buoy color requirements.
 Many crayfish pot designs can be found online, and sporting good stores usually carry them.
 Some people just use a standard minnow trap with an enlarged opening.
-Lots of options out there – just be sure you follow WDFW regulations.
+There are lots of options out there – just be sure you follow WDFW regulations.

 How: The best time to catch crayfish is at night.
 Fresh fish parts make good bait, but even dog food will work.
 Crayfish usually are found in areas where they can seek cover.
 Rock piles, boulders, weedy spots may all harbor crayfish.